 The text concludes with the powerful moment when “the dead man came out—bound with strips of cloth.”
 The Greek word for "unbind," as it refers to Lazarus, is λύω (lyō).
 This term is used in the context of Jesus commanding others to unbind Lazarus from his grave clothes in the Gospel of John (John 11:44).
 Sam Wells, chaplain at Duke, explains, “The instructions in verse 44 are ‘unbind him and let him go.’
 When you learn Greek in seminary, the first word you learn is λύω --which means ‘I loose.’
 You think you’re learning it because it is the simplest verb, but one day you find your way to the end of the central story in the story that itself is the story at the center of the world.
 At the end of this story, you find this word with which you began your studies, and you find that it doesn’t just mean loose; it means unbind.
 And it doesn’t just mean unbind; it means set free.
 And it doesn’t just mean set free; it means forgive.
 And it doesn’t just mean forgive; it means be a participant in resurrection.
 It means the whole gospel.”

 Gench points to John’s Gospel having an emphasis on a present eschatology that is depicted in John 1:4, 3:16, 10:10, 20: 30-31.
-In Genches’s presentation, it made clear that John’s gospel pointed to this present eschatology and the belief that “Eternal life is now, resurrection is now, judgment is now.”
+In Gench’s presentation, it was made clear that John’s gospel pointed to this present eschatology and the belief that “Eternal life is now, resurrection is now, judgment is now.”
 Therefore, both Gench and Wells encourage us to unbind each other of things that smell of death.
 We are called then to unbind one another, even from the grief of death.
 We are called to point to a resurrection promise and leave behind our burial cloths.

 Jesus calling Lazarus forth from the tomb showed his power over death and Jesus’ ability to bring new life.
 N.T.
 Wright states, “Jesus is not simply talking about a future hope of resurrection, but about a present reality that transforms our understanding of life, death, and everything in between.”
 This seventh and final sign or miracle in John conveys a profound message about grief and loss: while mourning is a natural part of life, it is also intertwined with the promise of hope.
 For those grieving the loss of a pet, this text serves as a reminder that death does not have the final say.